mattbarington/FreeBSD-Messaround/asgn2/README.md

 ## How to lottery schedule: the fast version:
   * `su -` then enter password.

   * `git clone https://gitlab.soe.ucsc.edu/gitlab/cmps111/winter19-01/movenden.git`.
-You've probably already done that
+You've probably already done that.

   * `make build` or `make build CORES=<CPUs you want to use>`